 Student Policies, Reports, Procedures and Title IX

-- Alcohol and Other Drugs – A Policy and Resource Guide for UIS Students and Employees (pdf) – A Policy and Resource Guide for Students and Employees at the University of Illinois at Springfield
+- Alcohol and Other Drugs – A Policy and Resource Guide for UIS Students and Employees (pdf) – A Policy and Resource Guide for Students and Employees at the University of Illinois Springfield

 - Campus Safety Policy and Resource Guide for UIS Students and Employees (pdf) – The University is committed to providing the safest environment possible for work and study.
 Part of that commitment involves providing information about campus security to current as well as prospective students and employees.
 This report, prepared in compliance with the Crime Awareness and Campus Security Act of 1990, outlines the University’s security policies and discloses campus crime statistics.